MTJB/marktjbrown.com/_posts/2020-10-31-improve-query-caching-with-in-clause-padding.md

 ---
 layout: post
-title:  Using Testcontainers for Integration Testing
+title:  Improve query caching with IN clause padding
-description: As a follow on from my last post about running sql server in docker, I thought i’d write about something...
+description: In my experience, the number one cause of application performance problems is not your application code...
-date:   2020-10-20 15:01:35 +0300
+date:   2020-10-31 15:01:35 +0300
 image:  '/images/posts/2020-10-31-improve-query-caching-with-in-clause-padding/padding.jpg'
 tags:   [hibernate, java, sql]
 ---

 ## 👋 Introduction
 In my experience, the number one cause of application performance problems is not your application code – it’s your persistence layer.
-Problems in this area can be caused by many different ‘sins’; Improper entity relationships (think LAZY vs EAGER fetching), Inefficient queries or indeed the cardinal sin – N+1 queries!
+Problems in this area can be caused by many ‘sins’; Improper entity relationships (think LAZY vs EAGER fetching), Inefficient queries or indeed the cardinal sin – N+1 queries!
 A lot of the time the application can end up in this way as a result of a lack of awareness of what you are asking the persistence layer to do.
 Often, you’ll find that simply enabling logging of sql statements will open your eyes to the problem.
 In fact, when using a data access framework that generates statements on your behalf – it should be *mandatory* that you inspect the generated statements to ensure both their effectiveness, and their performance.

 Today we’re going to talk about a simple optimisation trick that comes after you have done all you can do for the query, it’s been carefully developed, tested, and you have given consideration to query optimisation – now what?
 Well you can enable _IN clause padding_ to get the query cache on your side so that less execution plans will be required for your query.